What Is a Bail Schedule?

 If you or someone you care about has been arrested you know how confusing the whole thing can be.
 What do you do now?
 Do you call the bail bond agent or a loved one or a lawyer?
 How does bail work anyway?
 Do you have to wait for a bail hearing or will someone inform you how much your bail is going to be?
 And what the heck is a bail schedule?

-When a person is arrested in Broomfield County or Adams County it’s not as dramatic as it is in TV shows and movies.
+When a person is arrested in Colorado, it’s not as dramatic as it is in TV shows and movies.
 Most people, in fact, never go through a bail hearing.
 Instead, bail amounts for most crimes are pre-determined and kept on a list at the jail called a bail schedule.
 After you’re booked, the police refer to the bail schedule and then inform you of the bail amount.
 That’s when you call the bonding company, or have a loved one call the bondsman to arrange for bail.

 The Bail Schedule Explained